 When considering the effects of alcohol consumption and menopause, the research is mixed with some studies finding no effect, others finding early menopause, and still others finding that alcohol consumption might delay the onset of menopause.

 A 2016 meta-analysis of 20 studies that included over 100, 000 women total found, when comparing low-to-moderate alcohol intake, women who reported consuming 1-3 drinks a week, to non-drinkers, there was an association between low-to-moderate alcohol intake and later onset of menopause.
 However, the association was not strong, and the researchers concluded more research was needed.

 Including lots of fruit and protein in your diet is

-On the positive side, a later menopause is associated with a lower risk of osteoporosis and fractures.
-When people reach menopause at a later age, they also have a lower risk of dying as a result of
+On the positive side, a later menopause is associated with a lower risk of

 The news is not all rosy, though.
 Delayed menopause does pose a higher risk of breast, endometrial (uterine), and ovarian cancers.

 In addition to your family history and ethnicity, several factors can make it more likely that you’ll reach menopause 1-3 years younger:

 This important transition is different for every person who experiences it, but some symptoms are fairly common.
 As you enter perimenopause and live your way into menopause, you will probably experience several of these physical and emotional symptoms: